 For liquid applications the presence of excessive gas or air bubbles in the fluid may result in erroneous measurements.
-Therefore, do not install the flow meter at the highest point in the system, where gas / air bubbles will be trapped.
-For liquids it is advantageous to install the flow meter in low pipeline sections, at the bottom of a U-section in the pipeline.
+Therefore, it is preferred not to install the sensor at the highest point in the system, where gas / air bubbles will be trapped.
+For liquids it is advantageous to install the sensor in low pipeline sections, at the bottom of a U-section in the pipeline.